JorivdKolk/Double-syringe-extruder/README.md

 - Lasercut parts
 - 3D printed parts
 - leadscrew (use a leadscrew with a smaller pitch for more torque on the syringes)
-- ledscrew nut (that works with your leadscrew)
+- leadscrew nut (that works with your leadscrew)
 - nema17 (with gear reduction)
 - motor coupler (5mm to 8mm)
 - some m3 nuts and bolts.